RundizBones/ModuleCMSA/readme.md

 CMS (Content Management System) admin module for [RundizBones] framework.

 This module contains only content management for administrators.
-There is no front-end here, it is headless.
+There is no front pages here, it is headless.
 The front pages is your totally free style.

 This module required [RdbAdmin][rdbamodule], [Languages][langmodule] modules.